-DIY Brown Bear Costume for Teens and Tweens
+DIY Brown Bear Costume

 Olivia wanted some serious brown fur to create her brown bear look.
 It took us a little while to find the perfect fur and I almost gave up and ordered some online.
 But then, in the clearance bin at one of our local Fabricland stores, we found this piece of brown faux fur.

 We were able to make adorable brown fur ears and a super warm capelet.
 To make sure the capelet was extra soft and comfy, I lined the inside with brown chenille minky fabric.
 It is so warm and wonderful.

 I also made an A-line dress with a brown knit fabric and trimmed the neckline and sleeves with the same brown chenille minky fabric that I used to line the capelet.

 Finally, I made an organza bubble skirt, with small pin-tucks to allow for more volume in the skirt and a ribbon trimmed waistband, that Olivia wore on top of the A-line dress.
 As far as teen Halloween costumes go, this outfit is a sure winner!

 I loved Olivia’s bear costume so much that I actually borrowed it and wore it to a Halloween party myself on the weekend.
 She has grown up so much this past year that we now wear similar sizes.
 Since the costume fit me too, I couldn’t resist wearing it myself.
 Thankfully, Olivia was happy to share.